aces/Loris/modules/schedule_module/test/TestPlan.md

 # Schedule Module Test Plan

 1. Create an Appointment [Automation Testing]
-Ensure that create does NOT work if one or more of the fields are empty.
+Ensure that create does NOT work if one or more of the required feields are empty.
 Ensure that the available sessions are correct for the candidate.
 After successfully making an appointment, ensure the appointment has been added properly (table is properly populated)